 In a chronic slip, the physis becomes sclerotic and the metaphysis widens (coxa magna).

 The femoral head is atrophic and the articular surface is directed medially, backwards and downwards.

-The neck and short and neck-shaft angle appears to be decreased to about 90 degree.
+The neck and short and neck-shaft angle appear to be decreased to about 90 degrees.

-In cases where displacement has been severe, the head is often complete separated from the neck, and lies loose in the acetabulum.
+In cases where displacement has been severe, the head is often completely separated from the neck and lies loose in the acetabulum.

-The metaphysis is displaced laterally, and therefore may not overlap posterior lip of the acetabulum as it should normally (loss of triangular sign of Capener) .
+The metaphysis is displaced laterally and therefore may not overlap the posterior lip of the acetabulum as it should normally (loss of triangular sign of Capener).

-It normally pass through a portion of the femoral head.
+It normally passes through a portion of the femoral head.
 If not, slipped capital femoral epiphysis is diagnosed.